 If the colors are still similar, and you’re only going a shade or two lighter, you don’t have to worry as much about the old color bleeding through the new paint.

-But, if your new paint is a very different color, like pale blue going over bright red, paint and primer in one will need too many coats to be worth it.
+But, if your new paint is a very different color, like slate blue going over bright red, paint and primer in one will need too many coats to be worth it.
 You’ll put on just as many layers of a more expensive product.

 Instead, use traditional paint and primer.
 Tint your primer with the new paint color so it helps with the color transition as well as blocking out the old color.